-AFEN4007 Major Project
+AFEN 4007 Major Project

 Students will carry out a comprehensive project involving experimentation, systems analysis and/or design in an approved topic in agricultural and food engineering.
-The project will include:
+The project will include: (i) A survey of the literature;

-- (i) A survey of the literature;
+(i) A survey of the interature,

-- (ii) Oral progress report (seminar style);

-- (iii) The presentation of a comprehensive report.
+(ii) Oral progress report (seminar style);(iii) The presentation of a comprehensive report.

-In addition to the above, a total of two units\ of the following course/s must be studied:
+In addition to the above, a total of two units^{} of the following course/s must be studied:

-BMGT4001 Management and its Environment (1 unit)
+BMGT 4001 Management and its Environment (1 unit)